-7.10 Interest People in the Faith
+7.10 Interest People in the Faith and its Activities

 This is the day in which to speak.
 It is incumbent upon the people of Bahá to strive, with the utmost patience and forbearance, to guide the peoples of the world to the Most Great Horizon.